Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 1. What inspired you to pursue a career in the immigration field?

 Before coming to Canada, I worked as a lawyer in Mexico.
 I put my legal career on hold for several years to take care of my young children, but at the back of my mind, I was always planning on going back to my profession.

-From a friend of mine, a Canadian lawyer, I found out that without having to go to law school all over again, I could become a Regulated Immigration Consultant by taking an immigration practitioner training program.
+From a friend of mine, a Canadian lawyer, I found out that without having to go to law school all over again, I could become a Regulated Immigration Consultant by taking an immigration consultant course.
 I chose Ashton because it’s been an industry leader in immigration education for over a decade.

 2. Could you please share more about your experience of settling in Canada?
 What was the most challenging aspect of it?